Sometimes It's a Bitch

 "Sometimes It's a Bitch" is a song by American singer Stevie Nicks, written by Billy Falcon and Jon Bon Jovi, who also produced the track alongside Danny Kortchmar.
 It was the first single released from Nicks' compilation album Timespace: The Best of Stevie Nicks (1991).
 The single peaked at number 56 on the US Billboard Hot 100 and reached the top 20 in Australia and Canada.
 A music video for the song was filmed, featuring clips of Nicks from 1981 to 1991.

 The B-side "Desert Angel" was also taken from the compilation, while the song "Battle of the Dragons" had previously featured on the soundtrack for the film American Anthem.

+Writing and recording

+In the liner notes for Timespace: The Best of Stevie Nicks, Nicks commented that she initially did not understand what Jon Bon Jovi, the song's primary writer, was trying to say with the track.
+However, over the following two weeks, she realized that, "Jon, without knowing it, had sort of taken a time machine back eighteen years and watched my life, the good parts...and the bad."
+She spoke that Bon Jovi "dreamed about what the notorious Stevie Nicks had been like...and what it had all done to her...the indulgences, the lifestyle."

+Critical reception

+Billboard positively commented that although not written by Nicks, "this introspective rocker sounds as if it was penned by the rock poetess herself."
+Alex Henderson and Bryan Devaney of Cash Box described the track as "a slick yet edgy pop-rock single."
+Kent Zimmerman for Gavin Report responded favorably to "Sometimes It's a Bitch", writing that although Nicks did not co-write the track, "she gives the song an excellent reading."